skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > * Since your Beak Lv will still be rather low at the beginning, you may not get very high scores, but you should try to get higher ones as your Beak Lv rises.
 > * Depending on how many points you've already collected, and on how big your limit bonuses will be here, you will need between 8 to 10 games at 1,000+ points per game.
 >
 > * You'll most likely find the Forgotten Island Chocograph as well.
-The treasure includes another Rebirth Ring which may make your battles in Pandemonium a bit easier, but you'll need to spend some extra time finding it and digging it up - the target times don't include this since it's not essential, but if you have the time then go for it.
+The treasure includes another Rebirth Ring which may make your battles in Pandemonium a bit easier, but you'll need to spend some extra time finding it and digging it up &ndash; the target times don't include this since it's not essential, but if you have the time then go for it.
 >
 > * Keep an eye on your Dead Pepper inventory.
 Since you need to dig up 8 treasures in order to get the limit bonus, chances are you'll find at least 1 Dead Pepper for your next trip.
 But if you run out of them at some point and don't find another one during your last game, then you will have to reset, no matter how good the limit bonus was.
 > * Make sure you have 3 Dead Pepper in your inventory at the end!
 It's not absolutely necessary, but Pandemonium will be easier with them.
 Sell any extras if necessary.